elsaVelazquez/faster-pet-adoption-app/README.md

 # Faster Pet Adoption App
 ## Strategic Marketing Solutions- Use Case: Get Dogs Adopted Out of Animal Shelters Faster

+Find out if your shelter's dog description is helping the dog get adopted faster.
-Please feel free to click on my app to input a dog description.
-Note that results are anomolous in that they show any input is likely to get a dog adopted.
-This is due to the Covid phenomenon, where dogs are flying off the shelves, hence all dogs will are ending up adopted.
+Click on my app link [(http://3.97.11.148:5081/)](http://3.97.11.148:5081/) and input a dog description.
+Note that results are anomolous in that they show every dog is more likely than not to get a dog adopted since Covid.

 click on the link: